SiteSupra/sitesupra-docs/docs/supra_cli.rst

 +++++++++++

 Clears SiteSupra cache.
 Cleans up all cache entries, if no argument is provided, or a particular segment.
-For more information on how SiteSura cache works, see :doc:`cache`.
+For more information SiteSupra cache see :doc:`cache`.

 cache:list
 ++++++++++

-Shows info about SiteSupra cache and segments, like below:
+Shows info about SiteSupra cache and segments:

 .. code-block:: text